Arianny Celeste Rocks Bikini & Cowboy Boots In Latest Snap

 The picture captured the beauty from the front at a slight side angle.
 She stood with her legs parted and one hip to the side, accentuating her slender waist.
 She placed her hands over her head on top of the hat.
 Arianny closed her eyes and wore a sultry expression on her face as she held her face to the sun.
 The pose put her fabulous figure on display, especially her legs and taut abs.
 Her bronze skin was also prominent as it glowed in the outside light.

 Arianny wore her hair down.
-While some of her face could not be seen, she appeared to be wearing a light application of makeup that included bronze eye shadow, blush and a rose gloss on her lips.
+While a part of her face could not be seen, she appeared to be wearing a light application of makeup that included bronze eye shadow, blush, and a rose gloss on her lips.

 In the caption, she joked that the boots would only be walking around her neighborhood.